bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 - If the whole order value and free balance for the receiving asset are not enough to pay the fee, all the receiving asset and its residual balance will be charged.

-### What is the current Fee Table on Binance Chain Mainnet?
+### What is the current Fee Table on Beacon Chain  Mainnet?

 Fees are variable and may change over time as governance proposals are proposed and voted on.
 The current fees table for **Mainnet** as of **2021-03-21** is as follows: